marcussyeo/DSA4264-Text-Group-3/docs/appendix.md

 - **Core programme requirements**, which define the degree-specific required courses
 - **University-level requirements**, which capture necessary vourses all NUS grads have to take for a holistic learning (differs from faculty to faculty as each may have their own iteration of the course)

-These modules contribute to transferable skills such as:
+These modules contribute to transferable skills such as:<br>
 - Communication
 - Critical thinking
 - Interdisciplinary understanding